Hungarian National Museum

 The various collections reflect the history of the country since it was established to the present day.
 The museum houses various archaeological objects, as well as several treasures that display Hungary’s history and culture.

-Highly recommendable
+Highly Recommendable

 A curious fact: In 1848, the poet Sándor Petoi read for the first time his poem Nemzeti dal (National Song) on the stairways leading to the museum’s entrance.
 His poem triggered the revolution against the Habsburgs.